sailshq/skipper/README.md

 Skipper is an opinionated variant of Connect's body parser designed to support streaming upload of monolithic files to a compatible blob receiver, while still allowing application code to run in a timely manner; without writing .tmp files to disk.

-> This module may or may not be included as a part of the stable release of Sails v0.10-- we need more documentation, examples, and "receivers" (currently receivers for S3 and local disk exist.)
+> This module ~~may~~ will be included as a part of the stable release of Sails v0.10.
+However we need help with documentation, examples, and writing additional receivers (currently receivers for S3 and local disk exist.)
+The decision to include skipper in v0.10 is a result of the improved quality of the streams2 rewrite, as well as the spotty/fragmented/confusing state of file uploads in the community.
+We hope this module will help clear up the confusion.

 ### Installation